 Board members are considered to be fiduciaries and are typically held to a high standard, requiring a significant time commitment from each member.
 While it is common for company-sponsored foundations to “borrow” executives from their company to govern the foundation, it can be helpful to hire a professional advisor, co-fiduciary, and/or a legal services firm to help shoulder the ongoing responsibilities.

-For additional information on governance responsibilities, please see our white paper Company Sponsored Foundation Annual Governance Checklist.
+For additional information on governance responsibilities, please ask your PNC representative for a copy of our white paper Company Sponsored Foundation Annual Governance Checklist.

 Strong governance and oversight policies are critical to enable a company to operate its foundation in compliance with all applicable and relevant laws.
 A carefully constructed and clearly defined investment policy statement that matches the risk-return profile of the foundation is essential.
 Further, the corporation should consider developing grant-making guidelines to designate areas of focus and provide direction on the application and inquiry process and adopting a conflict of interest policy.

 Private foundations established by corporate donors may also be subject to state charitable solicitation laws that require charitable organizations to file financial reports and reports of their solicitation and fundraising activities.
 Further, a corporate foundation will have federal tax reporting obligations.
 It is recommended that a corporation operating its own foundation consult its legal and accounting advisors regarding applicable state and federal reporting requirements in order to maintain compliance.

 Private Foundation Rules

 Additional restrictions apply to the activities and operations of a private foundation.
 These are often referred to as the “Private Foundation Rules,” some of which are listed below.

 - No self-dealing: The corporation, board and governing members, and interested and related parties of the foundation cannot use it for their own personal or business interests.
 All transactions and distributions must be consistent with the best interest of the foundation’s charitable purpose.